Skip to main content

 City Manager Recommendation:

-Move to approve on first reading, and forward to second reading, the Ordinance amending Olympia Municipal Code Chapters 10.16, 10.20 and 4.60 relating to Parking.
+Move to approve on second reading, the Ordinance amending Olympia Municipal Code Chapters 10.16, 10.20 and 4.60 relating to Parking.

 Report